 Lancaster Medical School welcomes applications from international students, from within and outside the EU, with an excellent academic track record who also fulfil our non-academic entry requirements.
 We have 4 places available for international students in addition to the 125 places for UK applicants.

-International applicants should apply through UCAS.
+International applicants (including applicants from the EU, EEA and Swiss nationals) should apply through UCAS.

 All applicants to Lancaster Medical School are considered by our four stage selection process.

 In addition to demonstrating an excellent academic track record, you must have engaged in some relevant work experience and undertaken voluntary work, preferably in a caring environment.
 You must write about these experiences in your personal statement and reflect on what you learned about being a doctor and about yourself from these experiences.

 Tab Content: Academic entry requirements

 Not all international qualifications are considered adequate preparation for our medical degree programme.
 For details of some accepted qualifications, read our International Qualifications Guidance Document.